JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 A special variant of the entry that can be used as a search box is `GtkSearchEntry`.
 It is equipped with a button to clear the entry.

-!!! note
-    Currently `GtkSearchEntry` is not fully wrapped in Gtk4.jl but if you add it using Glade, it can be used as an alternative to the ``GtkEntry`